Emurasoft/emurasoft.github.io/en/dlg/customize/file/index.md

 The **File** page allows you to customize settings related to file operations.

-## Remember last folder check box
+## Remember last folder checkbox

 In the **Open** and **Save As** dialogs, show the most recently used folder.

 ## This file doesn't exist.
-Create it? check box
+Create it? checkbox

 Shows a warning message if trying to open non-existent files.

-## Prompt when creating a new file in a network path check box
+## Prompt when creating a new file in a network path checkbox

 Shows an additional warning message if trying to open non-existent files in a network path.

-## Always add to Recent Documents folder check box
+## Always add to Recent Documents folder checkbox

 Save the shortcuts to the Windows **My Recent Documents** folder when you open or save files.
-This check box must be on in order for the recent category in the Windows 7 jump list to include the recently used items.
+This checkbox must be on in order for the recent category in the Windows 7 jump list to include the recently used items.

-## Use uchardet to detect file encodings when the Detect All option is enabled check box
+## Use uchardet to detect file encodings when the Detect All option is enabled checkbox

 When the **Detect All** option is used to open files, EmEditor will use **[uchardet](https://github.com/BYVoid/uchardet)** (C++ fork of Mozilla Charset Detectors) to detect file encoding.

-## Open US-ASCII as system default encoding check box
+## Open US-ASCII as system default encoding checkbox

 If the detected file encoding was US-ASCII, EmEditor will open the file as the system default encoding.

-## Always show Detect All results check box
+## Always show Detect All results checkbox

-Always displays the [**Detect All Result** dialog box](../../detect_result/index) when the **Detect All** check box is selected when opening a file, or when the **[Reload Detect All](../../../cmd/file/file_reload_detect_all)** command is selected.
+Always displays the [**Detect All Result** dialog box](../../detect_result/index) when the **Detect All** checkbox is selected when opening a file, or when the **[Reload Detect All](../../../cmd/file/file_reload_detect_all)** command is selected.
 However, if UTF-16 with signature, UTF-16 without signature or UTF-8 with signature is detected, the file will be loaded immediately without displaying the dialog box.

-## Show only when multiple encodings are detected check box
+## Show only when multiple encodings are detected checkbox

-Displays the [**Detect All Result** dialog box](../../detect_result/index) only if multiple encodings are detected when the **Detect All** check box is selected when opening a file, or when the **[Reload Detect All](../../../cmd/file/file_reload_detect_all)** command is selected.
+Displays the [**Detect All Result** dialog box](../../detect_result/index) only if multiple encodings are detected when the **Detect All** checkbox is selected when opening a file, or when the **[Reload Detect All](../../../cmd/file/file_reload_detect_all)** command is selected.

-## Also show Detect All results during Find in Files check box
+## Also show Detect All results during Find in Files checkbox

-Displays the [**Detect All Result** dialog box](../../detect_result/index) during Find in Files when the **Detect All** check box is selected.
+Displays the [**Detect All Result** dialog box](../../detect_result/index) during Find in Files when the **Detect All** checkbox is selected.

-## Avoid printer access check box
+## Avoid printer access checkbox

 Avoids access to a printer.
-If this is checked, when EmEditor is launched, even if the **Show Page Numbers** check box is checked, page numbers will not be displayed until the [**Print** command](../../../cmd/file/file_print) or the [**Print Preview** command](../../../cmd/file/print_preview) is selected.
+If this is checked, when EmEditor is launched, even if the **Show Page Numbers** checkbox is checked, page numbers will not be displayed until the [**Print** command](../../../cmd/file/file_print) or the [**Print Preview** command](../../../cmd/file/print_preview) is selected.
 This option is recommended if the printer access is slow.

-## Show the Large File Controller when a large file is opened check box
+## Show the Large File Controller when a large file is opened checkbox

 If this is checked, EmEditor automatically displays the Large File Controller when it opens a large file (larger than the size specified in Minimum File Size to Open Asynchronously text box in the
 [Advanced page](../advanced/index) of the Customize dialog box).

-## Prompt when only part of a file is opened check box
+## Prompt when only part of a file is opened checkbox

 If this is checked, EmEditor will display a prompt dialog box if EmEditor loads only a portion of a file specified in the **From (default)** and **To (default)** text boxes.

-## Prompt when default Open Filter exists check box
+## Prompt when default Open Filter exists checkbox

 If this is checked, EmEditor will display a prompt dialog box if the **Open Filter** exists.
 The **Open Filter** can be set in the **Large File Controller**.

-## Prompt if a Unicode (UTF-16) file size is an odd number of bytes check box
+## Prompt if a Unicode (UTF-16) file size is an odd number of bytes checkbox

 If this is checked, EmEditor will display a prompt dialog box if a Unicode (UTF-16) file size is an odd number in bytes.

-## Enable file mapping when saving a large file check box
+## Enable file mapping when saving a large file checkbox

 If this is checked, EmEditor will enable file mapping when saving a very large file if possible.

-## Monitor files only while EmEditor is active check box
+## Monitor files only while EmEditor is active checkbox

 If this is checked, EmEditor will monitor files only while EmEditor is active.

-## Verify files immediately after opening check box
+## Verify files immediately after opening checkbox

 When this option is selected, the newly opened file is saved as a temporary file, and its size and SHA256 hash value are compared to the original.

-## Display verification results only if there is a failure check box
+## Display verification results only if there is a failure checkbox

-If you select this option along with the **Verify files immediately after opening** check box, the verification results will only be shown if there's a failure.
+If you select this option along with the **Verify files immediately after opening** checkbox, the verification results will only be shown if there's a failure.

 ## From (default)